Trastevere and the Jewish Ghetto walking tour

 We visit the area of the former Ghetto, now a lovely district, where you’ll discover the story of the oldest Jewish community of Europe.

-We can have a stop in one of the last kiosks serving a grattachecca (snow-cone), admiring the Roman bridges at the Tiber Island.
 Then we’ll explore the labyrinth of Trastevere, probably the only area of Rome untouched by Baroque renovations or Fascist demolitions.

 Be ready to admire stunning mosaics at the Basilica of St. Cecilia and Santa Maria in Trastevere.